esl/MongooseIM/doc/modules/mod_muc_log.md

     * `plaintext`: Just a text file, better suited for processing than HTML.
 * `css_file` (binary or atom, default: `false`):
     * `false`: Uses default styles for HTML logs.
     * `<<"path to custom CSS file">>`: Links custom CSS inside HTML logs.
-Please note it won't be copied to logs directory but given path will be linked in HTML files instead.
+Please note it won't be copied to the logs directory but the given path will be linked in HTML files instead.
 * `timezone` (atom, default: `local`):
     * `local`: Uses the local server timezone in dates written into the logs.
     * `universal`: Uses GMT in dates written into the logs.